 - Pick the top 2-3 things you want to see/do.
 The key with layovers is not wanting to do the most but deciding what you really want to see and what is realistically doable with the amount of time you have available.

 - Map out the most time efficient/economical way into the city and how you will go about getting to the top items on your list.
 With small cities like Bilbao most of the top attractions are near each other and easily walkable.

 - Fingers crossed you don’t have to switch airlines so your luggage won’t be with you making your layover city tour doable.
 If that isn’t the case, see if the other airline will take your luggage before the 2 hour check-in window.
 If you ask nicely and explain why, they should have no problem.
 I was easily able to do this in Bilbao.
 In a pinch and should the airport not provide pay for storage facilities, bring luggage with you.
 Then find a hotel which can hold your luggage for you in their storage.
 If they think you will be checking in later etc. they will not charge you.

 Airport to Bilbao city center – An economical option is to take the Bilbao airport bus into the city (Termibus) getting off on the first stop.
 Bus service starts at 6:15 a.m. and runs every 30 minutes until 12 a.m.
 The 15 minute ride costs €1.45 ($1.78 USD).
 The Estacion de Abando, located near the Plaza de Espana, is the major train station in Bilbao.

 Where I Went

 Stroll along the riverbanks.
-It’s a good way to work off all that food and enjoy the views including the awesome street art piece by Veronica Werckmeister titled “Giltza Bat” aka “A key” in 2012 which is situated across from the Guggenheim museum.
+It’s a good way to work off all that food and enjoy the views.
+Don’t miss seeing some of the awesome street art.
+Including the piece by Veronica Werckmeister titled “Giltza Bat” aka “A key”.
+This is is situated across from the Guggenheim museum.

 Outside Of The Museum